Kristina01111000/WordPressTheme/README.md

 	-> add sidebar to left side too
 	-> make text sixe 12
 	-> remove top menu from home page
+	-> make accordions with a read more section to make home page not super long

 To do: